Juniper/wistar/README.md

 wistar
 ======

-Wistar is a tool to manage a vMX topologies on a KVM server.
-You can quickly setup complex topologies of multiple vMX instances, generate all the necessary KVM configurations, and quickly deploy the topology.
+Wistar is a tool to manage a topologies of VMs on a KVM server.
+You can quickly setup complex topologies of multiple instances, generate all the necessary KVM XML domain and network configurations, and deploy the topology.

 To get started, you need a server running Ubuntu 14.04 (or some similar flavor) with libvirt, kvm and few python tools: